Pediatric nursing: Neonatal nursing

 Neonatal nurses employ medical techniques, including the use of incubators.
 Essentially, the incubator "provide[s] proper heat, humidity, oxygen, and mist... and protection from infection."
 The medical apparatus provides essential medical care for at-risk newborns.

+Challenges of Pediatric Emergency Rooms

+The pediatric emergency unit is a critical care environment.
+Which can often be a place where family struggle being when it's perceived as impersonal, restrictions on children's daily activities, and the feeling of not being normal.
+This makes the experience more challenging for both children and healthcare providers as it's hard to compensate for all patients' needs and provide a welcoming and comfortable environment while in care.
+Sometimes it's easy for momentary, lasting threats to patients when their overall needs aren't met.
+Having clear communication between nursing staff and caregivers can promote a relationship of empathy, support, and trust, which can be essential for a sense of comfort and bond between workers.
+More so a way to reduce the fear and anxiety in pediatric patients and caregivers, making emergency care less traumatic.

 Emergency nursing

 Pediatric nurses are expected to provide a quick response to stressful circumstances in life-threatening situations.
 Key features of pediatric emergency nursing include: